bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 structure which you don\'t explicitly assign will be initialized to NULL by gcc.

-An instance of struct proc\_ops containing pointers to functions that are used to implement read, write, open, ... syscalls is commonly named fops.
+An instance of struct file\_operations containing pointers to functions that are used to implement read, write, open, ... syscalls is commonly named fops.
 :::
 :::

-::: {#outline-container-org4feb5fa .outline-3}
+::: {#outline-container-org043bd77 .outline-3}
-### [6.2.]{.section-number-3} The file structure {#org4feb5fa}
+### [6.2.]{.section-number-3} The file structure {#org043bd77}

 ::: {#text-6-2 .outline-text-3}
 Each device is represented in the kernel by a file structure, which is